-Years before Eichmann’s Mossad organized visit to Israel, the notorious mass-murderer visited Mandatory Palestine in 1937 disguised as a journalist.
+Years before Eichmann was brought to Israel to stand trial, the notorious mass-murderer visited Mandatory Palestine in 1937 while disguised as a journalist.

 In 1937, years before he would become one of the most notorious mass-murderers of Nazi Germany, Adolf Eichmann visited Mandatory Palestine undercover as a German journalist.
 Eichmann’s second visit, twenty-four years later, was organized for him courtesy of the Israeli Mossad.

 What was Eichmann hoping to find in Palestine before the start of the Second World War?
 Why was it important for him to see the Jewish yishuv with his own eyes?
 And the last and most frightening question of all: what conclusion did Eichmann draw from his visit?
 The answers to these questions are discussed below.

 Long before the “Final Solution” was conceived at the Wannsee Conference, Hitler and the upper echelon of the Nazi regime had hoped to resolve the “Jewish problem” through forced emigration of the Jews living in Germany.
 Almost three years before the outbreak of World War II, in 1937, a nondescript clerk by the name of Adolf Eichmann was sent on a covert visit to Mandatory Palestine, together with his direct supervisor in the Nazi party’s intelligence agency (the notorious SD), in order to explore the possibility of deporting the Jews of Germany there.

 A clandestine meeting took place in Berlin between Eichmann and Feivel Polkes, an unofficial representative of the Haganah, the precursor of the Israel Defense Forces.
 They discussed the possibility of shipping off the persecuted Jews from Germany to Palestine.
 The Nazi officer wanted to see the Jewish settlement in Palestine for himself and to personally examine whether the plan was actually feasible.